Mihaillo29/EduAssist-Hub/README.md

 ## Work in Progress 🚧

-I am are continuously improving EduAssist Hub to provide an even more enhanced learning experience.
-Here's what I'm are currently working on:
+I am  continuously improving EduAssist Hub to provide an even more enhanced learning experience.
+Here's what I'm currently working on:

 - **RAG Agent Video Chat**: Expanding the RAG agent functionality to allow for dynamic question-answer interaction directly with videos.
 Students will be able to ask questions while watching the video, and the system will respond in real-time.

-- **Real-time Text Extraction from Videos**: We are developing a feature to extract and display text content inside videos in real-time.
+- **Real-time Text Extraction from Videos**: developing a feature to extract and display text content inside videos in real-time.
 This will further assist students in getting immediate feedback from video learning materials.

 Stay tuned for more updates and features!